 Backing the visual clarity is a 1,920 x 1,080 resolution, a seemingly new standard in Chromebooks.
 The Google Pixelbook and the Samsung Chromebook Pro actually break the 2,400 x 1,600 barrier, but those two sacrifice physical screen size (12.3 inches) for the higher resolution.
-Even more, Acer’s Chromebook can go higher than its default with a weird 2,160 x 1,215 resolution although it’s not a “recommended” setting.
+Even more, Acer’s Chromebook can go higher than its default with a weird 2,160 x 1,215 resolution that’s not a “recommended” setting.

 The final piece of the presentation is Acer’s brilliant speaker placement.
-In most cases when speakers are mounted on the bottom of the laptop, you can still hear the audio bouncing off the surface underneath the laptop, and up through the keyboard.
+In most cases, when speakers are mounted on the bottom of the laptop you can still hear the audio bouncing off the surface underneath the laptop and up through the keyboard.
 The result can be metallic, muffled, and distant to a degree because the audio isn’t directed towards your ears.

 But in this case, the two speakers are pointed directly at your face.
 The sound is crisp and “holy cow it’s loud,” free to penetrate your ears without obstructions.
 But what’s missing here is a bass component for adding audible “depth” as Loki explodes through New York City in The Avengers.
 As it stands now, the sound is very treble-centric while the bass-heavy explosions can at times result in a distorted mess.
 Still, you get big sound with this Chromebook, and we love it.